 CodeBridge is designed to handle most C-parameter-to-COBOL-argument association situations without requiring you to explicitly specify the associations in the attribute lists of your template file.
 For those situations where the CodeBridge automatic association method does not produce the desired result, you must use the explicit association method.
-Even when the automatic association method produces the correct result, you may use the explicit association method.
-For instance, you might elect to use the explicit association method to clearly document the association of parameters with arguments.
+Even when the automatic association method produces the correct result, you may use the explicit association method to clearly document the association of parameters with arguments.

-To explicitly specify the association of the C function return value or a C parameter to a particular COBOL argument, you include either the ret\val or the arg\num(value) argument number attribute in the attribute list for the return value or parameter.
-For more information, see Argument Number Attributes (on page 96).
-If you explicitly specify an argument number attribute in any attribute list for an individual C function, you must do so for every attribute list for that function-except for those attribute lists containing a base attribute that does not refer to an argument.
+To explicitly specify the association of the C function return value or a C parameter to a particular COBOL argument, you include either the ret_val or the arg_num(value) argument number attribute in the attribute list for the return value or parameter.
+For more information, see Argument Number Attributes (on page 89).
+If you explicitly specify an argument number attribute list for an individual C function, you must do so for every attribute list for that function-except for those attribute lists containing a base attribute that does not refer to an argument.